-Escaping the Harness: A BJJ Tutorial
+Escaping the Harness: A Brazilian Jiu Jitsu Tutorial

 Tough Spot to Escape

 The back mount (or rear mount, or just plain "the back") is already feared as perhaps the toughest position to escape from in all of BJJ, and certainly the one in which your partner is most likely to finish you (at least according to common wisdom).
 When you add the devastating upper body control that comes with the "harness" grip, it's an even more dire situation.

-- From here, you're going to need to address the "choking arm" (the arm that's over the top, but hopefully isn't choking you just yet—more on that below).
+- From here, you're going to need to address the "choking arm" (the arm that's over the top, but hopefully isn't choking you just yet—more on this below).
 Start the arm passing motion by pushing up on their elbow with the palm of your hand (it's okay to grip the gi here as well), while controlling their wrist with your left hand (let's go ahead and assume they have their right hand over the top, as in the video).
-As you lift their elbow up, it's important to dip your head down and to the right.

-Once your head has managed to dip down and over to the other side of your partner's "harness" control, it's important to switch your grip to an "arm drag" style of controlling the arm, gripping with all five fingers on the inside of the bicep with your left arm.
+- Once your head has managed to dip down and over to the other side of your partner's "harness" control, it's important to switch your grip to an "arm drag" style of controlling the arm, gripping with all five fingers on the inside of the bicep with your left arm.

 Single Wing Choke Defense

 The single wing choke, or kata ha jime, is going to be pretty common when your partner has a harness grip.
 Fortunately, the basic mechanics at the beginning are just the same as with the typical seat belt escape.